 The drug may be of benefit to those whose carcinoid syndrome is not adequately controlled by somatostatin analogues (Octreotide/Lanreotide).
 It doesn’t replace somatostatin analogues – it is an additional treatment.

 In addition to the European submission, Ipsen will pursue a worldwide regulatory plan for marketing authorisation submissions in the territories in which it operates.
 Once approved, Ipsen will be distributing the drug in all countries less USA and Japan where Lexicon retains the rights.
-The approval estimate outside USA is not yet clear but my best guess is that the EMA approval should be later in 2017 after the US FDA approval and then subject to local regulations for access to treatment and reimbursement.
+The approval estimate outside USA is not yet clear but my best guess is that the EMA approval should be later in 2017 and then subject to local regulations for access to treatment and reimbursement.
 Outside USA and Europe will be constrained by national approval timelines.

 How does it work?

 In the simplest of terms, the drug is an inhibitor of the enzyme tryptophan hydroxylase (TPH).
 TPH is the rate-limiting enzyme in serotonin synthesis which converts tryptophan (an essential amino acid which comes from diet) to 5-hydroxytryptophan, which is subsequently converted to serotonin, one of the main causes of carcinoid syndrome effects including carcinoid heart disease.
 The trial data indicates that Telotristat ethyl significantly reduced the frequency of bowel movements.
 Furthermore, it was also associated with “significantly reduced levels of urinary 5-HIAA“, a marker for systemic serotonin levels, which are typically elevated in severe carcinoid syndrome.

 Resources for your perusal:

 - You can read more about the trial data in a summary by Dr Matthew Kulke (Dana Farber) by CLICKING HERE (latest review from 2017 ASCO).